-Back in March I went to Iceland and I promise I have a FULL travel guide in the works but, for now, I wanted to share exactly why Iceland is an amazing beauty destination (and yes, I was most excited for the lagoons when we planned this trip!)…
+Back in March I went to Iceland.
+I promise I have a FULL travel guide in the works.
+However, for now, I wanted to share exactly why Iceland is an amazing beauty destination (and yes, I was most excited for the lagoons when we planned this trip!)

 The Blue Lagoon, on the flip side, is THE spa you need to go to.
 One thing I noticed is that the water didn’t seem as hot as the water at the Secret Lagoon (which actually felt scorching after about 30 minutes), but the Blue Lagoon is really where you can do all things beauty: put on a mud mask, grab a cocktail at the swim-up bar, get an in-water massage and really just spend the whole day there for pretty much the most relaxing day ever.

 So what’s the deal with the geothermal water?
-Well, the Blue Lagoon’s water is packed with rich minerals like silica and algae and, aside from being good for all skin types, the lagoon’s water is also known to help with skin conditions like eczema, psoriasis and dry skin.
+Well, the Blue Lagoon’s water is packed with rich minerals like silica and algae.
+Also, aside from being good for all skin types, the lagoon’s water is also known to help with skin conditions like eczema, psoriasis and dry skin.

 One thing any visitor would immediately notice about Iceland is that the country as a whole is extremely environmentally conscious.
-While shopping around Reykjavík, the country’s capital and largest city, I tested a handful of beauty products from a few of their sustainable beauty lines which, in basic terms, means that the products are created with raw, natural ingredients that are found in Icelandic nature and most often also created using geothermal energy (which Iceland has a lot of, by the way – more on that later).
-Everything I tried was chock full of good-for-your-skin ingredients like sulfur, Icelandic moss, kelp, seaweed, naturally derived salt and volcanic ash…basically your skin will never look softer or smoother than when you use any skincare product made in Iceland.
+While shopping around Reykjavík, the country’s capital and largest city, I tested a handful of beauty products.
+These products are from a few of their sustainable beauty lines.
+In basic terms, means that the products are created with raw, natural ingredients that are found in Icelandic nature.
+Also, most often also created using geothermal energy (which Iceland has a lot of, by the way – more on that later).
+Everything I tried was chock full of good-for-your-skin ingredients like sulfur and Icelandic moss.
+It also has some kelp, seaweed, naturally derived salt and volcanic ash.
+Basically your skin will never look softer or smoother than when you use any skincare product made in Iceland.